About Us

 Jemma Betts

 Jemma has a background in structural and molecular protein biochemistry.
 After working at UCL studying the structures of infectious prions, Jemma is very excited to join the Hill lab and begin her PhD, investigating RNA-protein interactions that stimulate programmed ribosomal frameshifting during viral infection.
 She is enthusiastic to apply her experience with cryo-EM to her PhD project.
-Jemma is supported by the MRC DiMeN Doctoral Training Program.
+Jemma is supported by the MRC DiMeN Doctoral Training Partnership.

 Visiting Associate